 If you have any trouble throughout the pattern and need some clarification, please feel free to comment below, or send me a message through the “Contact” section of this website.
 I would be more than happy to help!

 Thank you guys so much for following along.
-I can’t wait to see what you create!
+I can’t wait to see your versions of this Simple Texture Pillow!